katas-bytebusters/MonitorMe/Readme.md

 * **RealTime stream processor**: Stream the real time data on the monitoring screen at Nursing stations

-* **Data Analyzer/Rule Engine**: Analyse the vitals based on configured threashold and alert will be sent to Notification publisher in case of anomaly.
+* **Data Analyzer/Rule Engine**: Analyze the vitals based on configured threshold and alert will be sent to Notification publisher in case of anomaly.

 * **Notification publisher**: Push Notification to registered Medical Professionals on StayHealth Mobile device as well as on the consolidated monitoring screeen.